-We have audited the accompanying financial statements of the U.S. Department of the Treasury's Exchange Stabilization Fund ("ESF"), which comprise the statements of financial position as of September 30, 2013 and 2012, and the related statements of operations, comprehensive operations and retained earnings, and cash flows, (hereinafter referred to as "financial statements" or "basic financial statements") for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the U.S. Department of the Treasury's Exchange Stabilization Fund (ESF), which comprise the statements of financial position as of September 30, 2014 and 2013, and the related statements of operations, comprehensive operations and retained earnings, and cash flows for the years then ended, and the related notes to the financial statements.